I Maed a Gam3 w1th Z0mb1es 1n It!!!1

-I Maed A Gam3 W1th Z0mb1es 1n It!!!1 (stylized in all caps, also referred to as I Made a Game With Zombies in It!) is a 2009 zombie–themed multidirectional shooter game developed by Ska Studios and designed by company founder James Silva, previously best known for the Xbox Live Arcade game The Dishwasher: Dead Samurai.
-Gameplay follows the player shooting droves of attacking zombies until the background song ends.
-I Maed A Gam3 W1th Z0mb1es 1n It!!!1 was developed in two weeks using Microsoft XNA.
+I Maed a Gam3 w1th Z0mb1es 1n It!!!1 (stylized in all caps, also referred to as I Made a Game With Zombies in It!) is a 2009 zombie-themed multidirectional shooter game developed by Ska Studios and produced by company founder James Silva, previously best known for the Xbox Live Arcade game The Dishwasher: Dead Samurai (2009).
+Gameplay follows the player shooting droves of attacking zombies until the background music ends.
+It was developed in two weeks using Microsoft XNA.
 The title makes excessive comic use of features of Internet writing, such as leetspeak, overuse of exclamation marks, and typographical errors.
 It was released for Xbox 360 through the Xbox Live Indie Games service in August 2009.

-The game received positive reviews from video game journalists for its quirky sense of humor and theme song.
-IGN compared the mechanics to Geometry Wars.
-It was the most popular Xbox Live Indie Game of 2009.
-A re-release was released for Steam in November 2021 and the Xbox Store in October 2022.
+I Maed a Gam3 w1th Z0mb1es 1n It!!!1 received positive reviews from video game journalists for its quirky sense of humor and theme song.
+IGN compared the mechanics to Geometry Wars, while Gametripper compared the spaced-out musical moments to Asteroids.
+It was the most popular Xbox Live Indie Game of 2009 and won the Inside Gaming Award for Best Indie Game.
+By 2010, it had sold 308,000 copies.
+The game was re-released on Steam in November 2021 and the Xbox Store in October 2022.

 Gameplay

+Gameplay, which is viewed top-down, uses two analog sticks to control the characters' movement and shooting.
+Four players (highlighted with blue, red, yellow, and green) fight off the droves of attacking zombies while collecting power-ups (highlighted red).

-I Maed A Gam3 W1th Z0mb1es 1n It!!!1 is a multidirectional shooter game for one to four players, who view the gameplay from an overhead perspective.
-By using the two analog sticks, players shoot droves of attacking zombies while collecting power-ups, extra lives and types of weapons that include machine guns, shotguns and flamethrowers.
+I Maed a Gam3 w1th Z0mb1es 1n It!!!1 is a multidirectional shooter game for one to four players, who view the gameplay from an overhead perspective.
+By using two analog sticks, players shoot droves of attacking zombies while collecting power-ups, extra lives, and types of weapons that include machine guns, shotguns, and flamethrowers.
 Defeating zombies increases a player's total score.
-Players must survive for the duration of the background song.
-The song, titled "I Maed A S0ng W1th Z0mb1es 1n It!!!1", is a 13 minute and 37 second rock–style song sung by Silva.
+Players must survive for the duration of the background song, a 13 minute and 37 second rock–style song sung by Silva.